kennethbrandonp/CPE-400-kenneth-repo/README.md

 ```
 In the folder labeled "main" is the packaged form of SpyOT.
 The executable 'main.exe' should be able to run after pip installing the requirements.

-*If for some reason the executable package doesn't work:
+***If for some reason the executable package doesn't work:***

-In the repo, open main.py in your IDE and in the upper right corner hit "run" main.py is open.
+In the repo, open main.py in your IDE and in the upper right corner hit "run" while main.py is open.
 That should run the application.

 ## Path Handling
 Make sure you have both Wireshark and Nmap downloaded: